gnomon-inria/gnomon/README.md

 export Qt5Network_DIR='$HOME/Development/5.9.2/gcc_64/lib/cmake/Qt5Network'
 ```

 It remains to set this config as the default one for qtchooser.
-One has to create as sudoer a symbolink link to qt592.conf file into `/usr/lib/x86_64-linux-gnu/qtchooser`.
+One has to create as sudoer a symbolic link to qt592.conf file into `/usr/lib/x86_64-linux-gnu/qtchooser`.

 ### VTK8 installation